adityatripathi5/Snaatak/Sprint1/OT-MS-Understanding/ScyllaDB/POC.md

 ## Introduction
-This documentation provides a simple guide to setting up ScyllaDB locally.
-ScyllaDB is a high-performance, distributed NoSQL database compatible with Apache Cassandra, making it easy to integrate and migrate.
-In our project, ScyllaDB is used in the Employee API microservice to efficiently manage distributed data.
+This guide explains how to set up ScyllaDB on a local machine.
+ScyllaDB is a fast NoSQL database that works with Cassandra tools and supports easy integration.
+In this project, it's used in the Employee API to handle employee data efficiently.

 ## Pre-requisites